osm-search/nominatim-suggest/README.md

 The HUG rest API does a prefix match on all the fields.

 The javascript code (available [here](https://github.com/krahulreddy/nominatim-ui/blob/suggestions/dist/assets/js/suggest.js)) fetches the results from the HUG rest API.
 Once the results are fetched, we display the most relevent language options as a list.
 The language list needs to be updated in the js code as well to get appropriate suggestions.

+The javascript code makes sure the results are formatted

+#### For reusing the suggestions setup

+Make sure [suggestions.js](https://github.com/krahulreddy/nominatim-ui/blob/suggestions/dist/assets/js/suggest.js) and [suggestions.css](https://github.com/krahulreddy/nominatim-ui/blob/suggestions/dist/assets/css/suggest.css) are included in your setup.
+The search division must be similar to the search bar [here](https://github.com/krahulreddy/nominatim-ui/blob/suggestions/dist/search.html#L149).
+That exact division can be used along with the two files to start getting suggestions.

 ## API and Server
 The suggestions are provided by a hug API, which is usually hosted on port 8000 of the server.
 These suggestions are provided by using a prefix search on the elasticsearch index.